-If you want to stay in Ireland longer, you will need to leave the country and then apply for a form of long stay ‘D’ visa.
+If you want to stay in the UK or Ireland longer, you will need to leave the country and then apply for a form of long stay ‘D’ visa.
 If your long stay D visa is accepted, you can travel to Ireland and, with permission of the immigration officer, you will be able to stay in Ireland for longer than 90 days.

 Can I automatically enter into Ireland if my business visa application is accepted?

 You are not guaranteed entry into Ireland if your business visa application is accepted.
 A business visa application will grant you the permission to travel to Ireland, but not to actually pass through border control once you arrive.